Geocaching with Kids

 Cache sizes are also given online, so if your child is looking forward to finding and exchanging "treasure," be sure to select a cache that is "regular" size or larger.

 Treat a geocaching-hunt as you would any hike by dressing your kids comfortably for the outdoors and carrying essential supplies such as water and snacks.

 To find a cache, you will need to enter its coordinates in a handheld GPS receiver.
-A GPS unit with all the bells and whistles for navigation may cost from $300 to $600, but there are also geocaching-specific units available for around $70.
+A GPS unit with all the bells and whistles for navigation can get very expensive, but there are more affordable geocaching-specific units.
 Pick one that is simple to use so the kids can lead the way.

 Shop REI's selection of handheld GPS receivers.

 Family-friendly GPS receivers are pretty easy to use, but instruction is helpful for more advanced models.
 REI stores regularly offer basic GPS instruction classes, and you can reference the REI Expert Advice articles noted above.

 Caches often contain small trade items or trinkets.
 The rule of geocaching is that if you take something from the cache, you must replace it with something of equal or greater value.
 So, have the kids pack an assortment of trinkets for trading.

 For poking into dark cache-hiding places, bring a trekking pole or hiking stick and a flashlight.
 Lastly, you will want to sign the logbook in the cache to prove you found it, so don't forget to bring a pen.

 Looking for a Cache

 Understanding how a GPS works and what it is telling you will greatly increase your chances of finding a cache.
 A GPS is a radio receiver and needs a clear view of the sky for best reception, so keep it out of your pocket while hiking.